cliffjsgit/class7-slides/slides.md

 - Tuples add value with multiple outputs in returns and multiple inputs

-The str type methods in the Python Standard Library are helpful for word problem analysis / changes:
+The str type methods in the Python Standard Library are helpful for word problem analysis and changes:
 - Text Sequence Type str
 -- https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str
 - String Methods